 - Sexual abuse claims – No win No fee – can I really start a claim for free?

-If you or someone that you know have been a victim of sexual assault then you may have a lot of questions to ask.
+If you or someone that you know has been a victim of sexual assault, then you may have a lot of questions to ask.
 This guide attempts to answer these questions.
 We are frequently asked questions such as ‘can I claim compensation after being sexually assaulted?’ and ‘can I claim compensation for historical abuse?’
-We understand that it is hard to face up to what has happened and you may find it difficult to ask the important questions.
-Our commitment to you is that we will do our best to deal with this topic as sensitively as we can.
-We are aware that the psychological injury can take much longer to recover from than any physical injury.
+If domestic sexual abuse occurred, you could still have a valid claim for compensation for sexually abused victims in the UK.
+This includes if you have been sexually abused by a family member, such as a parent, step-parent or husband.

-After reading this guide if you are still unsure whether to file an abuse compensation claim, or you have any other questions then please contact one of our expert representatives who can help you come to a decision about the best course of action.
-You will find our contact details at the bottom of the page.
+After reading this guide, if you are still unsure whether to file for sexual assault compensation or you have any other questions, then please contact one of our representatives who can help you decide the best course of action.

-If someone makes a sexual advance to you that is unwanted than this is known as sexual abuse.
-If that person applies force then it becomes sexual assault.
+If someone makes a sexual advance towards you that is unwanted, this is known as sexual abuse.
+If that person applies force, then it becomes sexual assault.

 There are different categories of sexual assault, these are: